Adult Spirituality & Retreats

 This interactive presentation introduces a variety of prayerful techniques aimed at experiencing God through the experiences of one's life.
 Prayer forms are the kindling wood that feeds the fire of adult prayer life and enriches classroom environments.

-• • Discover DESERT places for your soul.
+• • Discover DESERT PLACES for the soul.

 LENT ----- A Lenten Fasting that Leads to LIFE